indyhall/unifi-cobot-portal/README.md

 You will then need to set up your `.env` file.
 See `env.json` for details on all the environmental variables that need to be set.

-Next, run:

-    yarn run build

-This will install the dependencies and build the portal UI.

 ## Development

 To start the local dev server & React hot reloading, run:

-    yarn run start
+    yarn run dev

+## Production

-To just start the server, serving built assets, run:
+To create a production build of the portal and start the production server,
+run:

+    yarn run prod

+You can also just start the server without rebuilding the portal with:

-    yarn run start-server
+    yarn run prod-server